soumik-shu/soumik-shu/README.md

-## Goal to achieve before the end of the first year:
+## Goals to Achieve Before the End of the First Year:
 ❖ Become a specialist on Codeforces
 ❖ Develop my portfolio website independently